Must see in Granada: discover the best viewpoints

 How to get to the Albaicin and Sacromonte

 As you can see, the most beautiful viewpoints are in the Albaicin and Sacromonte.
 The best way to get there is by bus or on foot.
-Although there are places accessible for cars, we recommend you the least pollutant and disturbing alternatives.
-If you walk or use the bus, your ecological footprint will be minor and it will be more respectful for local daily life.
+Although there are places accessible for cars, we recommend the least polluting and disturbing alternatives.
+If you walk or use the bus, your ecological footprint will be minor, and it will be more respectful for local daily life.

-If you choose this alternative, you can take C30, C31, C32, C34 buses.
-Here you are more details.
+If you choose this alternative, you can take the C30, C31, C32, and C34 buses.
+Here you are, more details.

-Our city is the result of a wide mixture of culture.
+Our city is the result of a wide mixture of cultures.
 This becomes tangible when you look at it from above.
-The presence of these cultures emerges from the roofs, walls, towers and the layout in Granada.
+The presence of these cultures emerges from the roofs, walls, towers, and layout in Granada.